Just Whitney: Commercial performance

 On the week ending December 28, 2002, Just Whitney debuted and peaked at number nine on the Billboard 200 and number three on Top R&B/Hip-Hop Albums.
-The album spent 26 weeks on the US Album chart.
+The album spent 26 initial weeks on the Billboard 200.
 It was certified platinum by the Recording Industry Association of America (RIAA) for shipments exceeding one million copies.
-Since its release, the album has sold 1.3 million copies in the US and roughly 1.2 million copies outside the US for total sales of 2.5 million copies.
+By 2009, the album had sold 737,000 copies in the USA according to Nielsen Soundscan.
+In its Billboard Year End chart in December 2003, the album ranked 101st place in the Top Billboard 200 Albums list and 30th place in the Top R&B/Hip-Hop Albums list.
+Following Houston's sudden passing in 2012, Just Whitney returned to the charts, staying for an additional four weeks.
+In addition, Houston's record label released a three-CD box set, Triple Feature in March 2012, which featured Just Whitney, along with Houston's other hit albums, I'm Your Baby Tonight (1990) and My Love Is Your Love (1998), with the set peaking at number 21 on the Billboard 200 in its second week of release, and reached number five on the Top R&B/Hip-Hop Albums, becoming Houston's ninth album to reach the top five on the chart.
+The set stayed on the chart for six weeks on both charts.

 In Australia, the album reached number 22 on the ARIA Urban Albums Chart.
 The album debuted at number 85 on the Canadian Albums chart, selling 3,000 copies in its first week.
 In Austria, it entered the albums chart on December 8, 2002 at its peak position of number 33.
 In Switzerland, the album saw its second highest peak, when it debuted at number 10 on the charts.
 It was certified Platinum by the IFPI Switzerland for shipment/sales of 30,000 copies or more.
 In France, the album charted at number 25 and was certified Gold, for shipment of 50,000 copies.
 In the Netherlands, it peaked at number 70 on the albums chart.
 Just Whitney was certified Gold in Brazil.
 In the UK, it peaked at number 76.
 The album has sold more than 2.5 million copies worldwide.